abbamediabanner

 Without a purpose, some of these adult children were susceptible to a wide array of ideology.

 An external ideology also thwarting individual purpose was gaining acceptance during this same period: Darwinism.
 English naturalist Charles Darwin's study on "natural selection" theorized that human beings are not intelligently designed.
-Darwin concluded that humankind was a product of random evolutions, which have gradually morphed -- all beginning from the still unexplained division of just one single celled organism.
-Evolution theory is further developed by the phenomenon of cells magically merging together by some unknown force.
+Darwin concluded that humankind was a product of random evolutions, which have gradually morphed or became extinct.
+(Hitler -- a Darwinist, chose to speed up the extinction rate, to create a master human race.).
+Darwin's theory of evolution rests on the still unexplained division of just one single celled organism.
+Evolution theory is further developed by the phenomenon of cells magically merging together by some other unknown force.
 Some believe it was lightening, or a cosmic blast causing the first merge.

 treeoflife